darakeon/dfm/docs/todo/avoid-bots.md

   - Give an error like the problem is connection
   - Block IP for 1 week

-- Disallow too fast forms
-  - Register form code when render into memory with datetime
-  - If it is sent less than 3 seconds after, block

 - Remove tolerance of not active user
   - Remove clause about this from contract